Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * Clear and easy to find pricing
 * Simple and intuitive ordering process
 * Find information about the brand
+* Find information about how to contact the company

 ## UX